Flavourful treat great for parties!

-Meatballs are a great party food.
-Bite sized yet full of flavour, they’re also a great vehicle for many different kinds of dips.
+Bite sized yet full of flavour, meatballs are also a great vehicle for many different kinds of dips.
 When I saw a package of minced lamb from Milkhouse Farm and Dairy in my Holiday Farmers’ Feast basket from the Ottawa Farmers’ Market, I knew it was destined for meatballs.
 Many recipes call for semolina, regular flour or even oats as a binder to hold the meatballs together but I opted to use a Bekings egg plus Barkley’s Apple Orchard’s Heritage Corn flour to keep things local and on the lighter side.
 Meatballs are so easy to prepare and you can freeze them either raw or cooked.
 Either way, they’re sure to be a hit at your next gathering.

 - 1/4 cup (60 mL) finely minced scallions (green onions)